-Figure 4.3: Example of RIS-enhanced single-BS systems based on beamforming for EE, SSE and EMFEE provision a) RIS-enhanced Beamforming for energy efficient link provision
+Figure 4-3 - Example of RIS-enhanced single-BS systems based on beamforming for EE, SSE and EMFEU provision.

-Previously described scenarios can be generalized to multi-BS scenarios, where several synchronized and coordinated BSs perform joint beamforming, as in the example illustrated in Figure 4.4.
+Previously described scenarios can be generalized to multi-BS scenarios, where several synchronized and coordinated BSs perform joint beamforming, as in the example illustrated in Figure 4-4.